courtneysims/PyBer_Analysis/README.md

 ## Overview

-This exploratory data analysis aims to evaluate the metrics for the ridesharing organization, PyBer.
+This data analysis aims to evaluate the metrics for the ridesharing organization, PyBer.
 A summary dataframe outlines the distribution of drivers and ride counts by city types as well as the average fare for each city type with a graphical representation of the data.

 ## Results